Are There Jobs In Ambitious Climate Action?

 But are the foundations of this plan on solid scientific ground?
 Yes, say Ira’s guests, political scientist Leah Stokes and energy systems engineer Sally Benson.
 Stokes and Benson run through Biden’s proposals, explaining what’s ambitious, what’s pragmatic, and what people might show up to vote for.

-Leah Stokes is an assistant professor of Political Science at University of California-Santa Barbara in Santa Barbara, California.
+Leah Stokes is an associate professor of Political Science and the host of the A Matter of Degrees podcast at the University of California-Santa Barbara in Santa Barbara, California.

 Sally Benson is a professor of Energy Resources Engineering and Co-Director of the Precourt Institute for Energy in the Stanford University School of Earth, Energy and Environmental Sciences in Stanford, California.